szymonmaslowski/snippets/README.md

 ## Contents

+1. [babel preset](./snippets/babel-preset) - package gathering various babel presets used by other packages
 1. [git commands](./snippets/git-commands) - a notebook of useful git commands
 1. [logger](./snippets/logger) - simple logger with context, colors and configurability via environment variables
 1. [promise implmentation](./snippets/promise-implementation) - a try to fully reference an API and behavior of the `Promise` in a node environment